 Finally, it is also very important that cities are planned with sustainability as a goal by applying the principles of sustainable urban design.

 Waste management or zero-waste policies are also another important aspects of environmental sustainability, because, unfortunately, massive wastage is still produced daily in every country.
 The unmindful disposal of these wastes into water bodies negatively impacts the environment and our health.
 Additionally, sea creatures are also suffering due to this disposal.

-Sustainable waste management begins with the life cycle of the product.
+Sustainable waste management begins with a good waste management plan and analyzing the life cycle of the product.
 The design and manufacturing process in sustainable waste management is designed to generate minimum waste.
 If it does generate some waste, then the disposal of things like packaging materials should not affect the environment (recycling or biodegradable) or have minimal impact.
-Many industries have begun packing the products in biodegradable materials or using only cardboard, minimising the environmental impact.
+Many industries have begun packing products in biodegradable materials or using only cardboard, minimizing the environmental impact.

 Composting is a perfect way to handle organic waste that can be used as manure for gardening.
-Similarly, wastes like metal, plastic, and nylon can be recycled rather than disposed of for incarnation.
+Similarly, wastes like metal, plastic, most of construction waste, and nylon can be recycled rather than disposed of for incarnation.

 One of the most considerable environmental threats is the massive daily production of plastic waste.
 It threatens both aquatic life and alters the soil’s fertility.
 It’s also not advisable to burn plastic waste due to the emission of harmful gases.
 Recycling materials can lead to environmental sustainability, however, regarding plastic, we should also act more upstream by reducing their use to the minimum.
 This is the perfect way to manage plastic waste..

 The largest percentage of the earth is covered by water.
 But we only need drinking water, which is very rare.
 The continuous use and disposal of water have led to the depletion of this essential life necessity in many areas of the planet, raising concerns.